pthom/cleantype/README.md

 run_show (       CT_type_fn(add_auto_fn, int, int)                                   );

-// For templated auto functions: display their return type with CT_type_fn_template(f, Args...)
+// For templated auto functions: display their return type with CT_type_fn_template(f, Args...) run_show (       CT_type_fn_template(add_auto_template_fn, std::string, char)        );
-// you can combine it with cleantype::clean to get the name of the output type run_show (       CT_type_fn_template(add_auto_template_fn, std::string, char)        );
 ```